Avoid the crowds and discover 10 secret Prague attractions and hidden places to visit with this FREE self-guided walking tour.

 The next Prague attraction requires a little uphill climb, but the mini-hike is worth it.
 We promise.

-It’s one of the best places to visit in Prague for a viewing point that overlooks the city.
+It’s one of the best places to visit for a stunning, panoramic viewing point that overlooks the city.
 It’s only a 7 to 10 minute walk from Queen Anne’s Summer Palace, but it’s mostly uphill.

 Say hello to Letna Park.